-We present our qualitative result in \cref{fig:contour_echo}, where we show that our proposed framework achieves a more accurate deformation compared to baselines, evidenced by better matching with the ground-truth labels, smoother contour edges, and locally consistent myocardial region.
-We present the quantitative evaluation with \cref{tab:contour_echo}.
-We note that our proposed framework outperforms other baselines under the Voxelmorph architecture while achieving comparable performance with the vanilla version under the Transmorph architecture.
-This might be due to the size of our private 3D testing set being small with only 20 cases, which we will further evaluate on larger 3D \textit{in vivo} animal datasets.

-To evaluate our estimated heteroscedastic noise variance qualitatively, we present \cref{fig:logsigma_image_echo}.
-From the figure, we observe that our estimated noise variance $\hat{\sigma}_I$ is sensible since it visually correlates with regions that lack correspondence (e.g. bottom right region in the third column, where the correspondence does not exist in the first two columns).
-We also quantitatively evaluate the result by repeating the sparsification error plot similar to \cref{sec:exp_sigma_I}.
-We observe that our predicted $\hat{\sigma}_I$ achieves a better error curve than $\beta$-NLL and NLL, which is consistent with our main results shown in \cref{fig:ause}.
-We will further validate the effectiveness on larger \textit{in vivo} animal datasets.
+We present our qualitative result in \Cref{fig:contour_echo} for registration accuracy and left \Cref{fig:logsigma_image_echo-ause_echo} for noise heteroscedastic variance evaluation.
+We also quantitatively evaluate the result by repeating the sparsification error plot similar to \Cref{sec:exp_sigma_I}.
+We observe that our predicted $\hat{\sigma}_I$ achieves a better error curve than $\beta$-NLL and NLL, which is consistent with our main results shown in \Cref{fig:ause-logsigma_image}.

 \paragraph{\textbf{Failure case.}} We present an example shown in \Cref{fig:ACDC_failure} that all methods fail to match myocardium when it is considerably thin.